All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Key Takeaway

-You do not need a BMI of 30 or higher to benefit from GLP-1 medications.
+You don't need a BMI of 30 or higher to benefit from GLP-1 medications.
 GLP-1 BMI under 30 eligibility depends on several factors including comorbid conditions, metabolic health, and your overall clinical picture.
 Many people with BMIs in the 27 to 30 range qualify when additional health factors are present.

 Key Takeaways: - Standard Eligibility Criteria - Beyond BMI: A Metabolic Perspective - Learn how to get started